-Like many Americans, I never imagined I'd actually ever be able to visit Cuba.
+Like many US born US citizens, never imagined I'd actually ever be able to visit Cuba.
 My first trip to the island was both a blessing and a surprise, and when I say surprise, I mean it - I had only a couple days notice when I was presented with an opportunity to serve as a director of photography for a developing research project.
 I did minimal research while preparing flights and sorting travel arrangements.
 I *literally* (don't judge me) said to myself before my flight took off mid- work email, "Oh, I'm sure there'll be some sort of internet cafe where I can finish this and look up some more hotel options."
-I know- its not a moment I'm proud of, but we're being honest here, right?
-The second time I visited, I had a better sense of what to expect, but y'all I have to keep one hundred- I was still wildin': damn near ran out of cash in a place where you actually can👏🏾not👏🏾 get additional US dollars.
+It’s not a moment I'm proud of, but we're being honest here, right?
+The second time I visited, I had a better sense of what to expect, but I damn near ran out of cash in a place where you actually can👏🏾not👏🏾 get additional US dollars.
 Read on.

 Landing in José Martí International Airport is dramatic.
 Let me explain.
 It's actually a pretty chill airport in contrast to what I was expecting upon landing in a place that until that moment seemed mythical and impossible to reach.
-The drama was more in the attitude of the space and *major* swag of its people.
-I mean, if you want to witness swagger on 100, visit Cuba.
+The drama was more in the attitude of the space and swag of its people.
 Upon landing you are greeted with bright red terminal walls that seem to hum beneath dim yellow lights and the mostly female airport personnel are dressed in tightly fitting grey-green uniforms complete with big attitude and to-the-point quips.
-They are at once authoritative and bored, wielding an air of sass and aloofness that let's you know, right away, they ain't got the time.
+They are at once authoritative and bored, wielding an air of sass and aloofness that let's you know, right away, they play no games.

 Much like the women I encountered in my time in Brazil, the women of Cuba are a force to be reckoned with.
 They walk with a distinct brand of confidence that says “don’t fuck with it, but if you can handle it, come correct.”
-Point in case: this woman on the bus minding her business with very little fucks to give about anything else; a simultaneously affirming and intimidating energy to be around.
-We did not connect with very many young women in Cuba- not for lack of effort, but lack of opportunity.
-Women were just too busy living their lives/lovin' they mans/raisin they families/ chillin with they girl gang to be makin' new lil tourist friends.
-They simply ain't got the time, and tbh I ain't mad!
+Point in case: this woman on the bus minding her business unconcerned about anything else; a simultaneously affirming and intimidating energy to be around.
+We did not connect with any young women in Cuba- not for lack of effort, but lack of opportunity.
+Women were just too busy living their lives to be making tourist friends.

 As a pair of Spanish speaking, visibly black, young Afro Latina American women traveling alone, where we came from and what we looked like colored much of our experience in Havana.
-At times, it worked against, but mostly in favor of our needs.
+At times, it worked against us but mostly it worked in favor of our needs.
 We interacted mostly with men and it worked to our advantage.
-(Fact: the cat calling is outrageous, but we never felt like our physical safety was at risk)
+The cat calling is outrageous, but we never felt like our physical safety was at risk.